Early Music Now’s Latin Fiesta

 Rumbarroco’s rousing Baroque concert By Rick Walters

 “The lively Boston-based ensemble Rumbarroco gave a rousing concert Saturday evening at the Helene Zelazo Center for the Performing Arts at UW-Milwaukee, part of the Early Music Now series.
-Titled “Fiesta: A Hispanic Heritage Celebration,” the program featured music in various styles from Spain and Latin America, and the fusion and aesthetic mutations and influences as it passed from culture to culture.
+Titled “Fiesta: A Hispanic Heritage Celebration,” the program featured music in various styles from Spain and Latin America and the fusion, aesthetic mutations, and influences as it passed from culture to culture.

 Journal Sentinel – Tap

-Rumbarroco blends Latin, historic sounds in Early Music Now performance
+Rumbarroco blends Latin and historic sounds in Early Music Now performance.

 By Elaine Schmidt, Special to the Journal Sentinel.
 Oct.
 18, 2015

-“Bobbing heads, tapping feet, infectious rhythms and spicy, improvised solos apparently are now the purview of early music performances, too.
+“Bobbing heads, tapping feet, infectious rhythms, and spicy, improvised solos are now the purview of early music performances, too.

 The Boston-based early music/Latin ensemble Rumbarroco — think rumba plus Baroque — played at the University of Wisconsin-Milwaukee Zelazo Center Saturday courtesy of Early Music Now.
 The nine-member ensemble combined the expected early music sounds of period instruments and vocals with the seemingly out-of-context sounds of amplified bass and fiery percussion lines.

-If one were to draw a line separating the sonic world of a contemporary Latin street band from that of a historically trained early music ensemble, Rumbarroco would be the group of musicians dancing merrily back and forth over the line, choosing every now and then to balance on the line itself.
-Their unlikely fusion of sounds and styles creates a captivating genre all its own.
+If one were to draw a line separating the sonic world of a contemporary Latin street band from that of a historically trained early music ensemble, Rumbarroco would be the group of musicians dancing merrily back and forth over the line, choosing now and then to balance on the line itself.
+Their unlikely fusion of sounds and styles creates a captivating genre.

-Percussion sounds blended music of Spain, South America and Africa, ranging from gently rustling maracas to driving tattoos on the cajon or congas.
+Percussion sounds blended the music of Spain, South America, and Africa, ranging from gently rustling maracas to driving tattoos on the cajon or congas.
 Bass lines of simple folk patterns gave way to complex jazz patterns and simmering improvisations.

-The group shifted styles as easily as they changed instruments, hopping across centuries and continents to find fascinating then-and-now commonalities and contrasts.
+The group shifted styles as quickly as they changed instruments, hopping across centuries and continents to find fascinating then-and-now commonalities and contrasts.